ebdrup/json-schema-benchmark/reports/tv4.md

 tv4 failed the test &quot;validation of host names, a host name containing illegal characters&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

 tv4 failed the test &quot;validation of host names, a host name with a component too long&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

-tv4 failed the test &quot;some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part&quot;.
-Expected result: false but validator returned: true

 tv4 failed the test &quot;remote ref, containing refs itself, remote ref invalid&quot;.
 Expected result: false but validator returned: true